-I’m excited to open up again, and I’m proud to have supercharged my policies and procedures to provide an elevated standard of care in this time of COVID-19.
+I’m excited to have opened up again, and I’m proud to have supercharged my policies and procedures to provide an elevated standard of care in this time of COVID-19.

 Facility Changes at My Wellness Place: